birc-ctib/bucket-sort/README.md

     return out
 ```

-Growing a list can be more expensive than pre-allocating one of the right length, though, and in some languages you don't have lists that you can append, so I want to make it just a little more difficult.
+Growing a list can be more expensive than pre-allocating one of the right length, though, and in some languages you don't have lists that you can append, so we will make it just a little more difficult.
 Implement a `count_sort()` function (see `src/bsort.py`) where you allocate the output list in one go, and then insert the keys in it.

 ```python
 def count_sort(x: list[int]) -> list[int]: